tzaeschke/phtree/README.md

 ### Generally

-- The tree performs best with large datasets.
+- The tree performs best with large datasets with 1 million entries or more.
+Performance actually increases with large datasets.
-- The tree performs best on range queries that return few result (1-1000) because of the comparatively high extraction cost of values.
+- The tree performs best on window queries that return few result (1-1000) because of the comparatively high extraction cost of values.

 # Interfaces / Abstract Classes